 According to FIFA, the origins of the name are “shrouded in mystery and have sadly evaporated into the mists of time”.
 So that’s that.

 17. Grenades F.C.

 St John’s, Antigua

-Founded in 1990, Antigua’s Grenades F.C. are currently second in the country’s Premier Division.
+Founded in 1990, Grenades F.C. are currently the champions of the Antigua and Barbuda Premier League.

 Yes, of course there is a grenade on the crest.

 La Paz, Bolivia